 - More About the Open Work Permit Extension

 - Contact the Cohen Immigration Law Firm for Assistance

 Effective April 6th, 2023, Post-Graduation Work Permit (PGWP) holders whose work permit has expired or will expire in 2023, may be eligible for an open work permit extension.
 This measure also applies to those eligible for the previous PGWP extension, whose status was set to expire between September 20, 2021, and December 31, 2022.

 This special policy is expected to allow tens of thousands of international graduate students to receive an additional 18-month open work permit (OWP), giving them the opportunity to extend their stay in Canada, and support businesses in finding the workers they need.

-Canada is introducing this special measure to support the country's economic recovery and post-pandemic growth.
+Canada is introducing this special measure to support the country's economic recovery and post-pandemic recovery.
 Currently, there are hundreds of thousands of unfilled jobs across the country, with labour shortages in many fields and sectors.
-Canada recognizes and is committed to supporting the important contributions that international graduates are making to the country's communities and its economy.
+Canada recognizes and is committed to supporting the important contributions that international graduates are making to the country's communities, and its economy.

 Who is eligible for this OWP?

-International students whose Post-Graduation Work Permit expired from September 20, 2021, to December 31, 2022, are now eligible to extend their work permits and remain in Canada for an additional 18 months.
+In addition, those whose PGWP expired from September 20, 2021, to December 31, 2022, are now eligible to extend their work permits and remain in Canada for an additional 18 months.
 Those who are presently in Canada will be able to work while their permit is being extended or a new one is being issued.

 Can I work while I wait for my OWP?